open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

 External FITs use 'data-offset' or 'data-position' instead of 'data'.

-The mkimage tool can convert a FIT to use external data using the `-E` argument, optionally using `-p` to specific a fixed position.
+The :index:`mkimage` tool can convert a FIT to use external data using the `-E` argument, optionally using `-p` to specific a fixed position.

-It is often desirable to align each image to a block size or cache-line size (e.g. 512 bytes), so that there is no need to copy it to an aligned address when reading the image data.
+It is often desirable to align each image to a block size or cache-line size (e.g. 512 bytes), so that there is no need to copy it to an :index:`aligned address` when reading the image data.
 The mkimage tool provides a `-B` argument to support this.

 Root-node properties
 --------------------